pgumeson-fabric/dotfiles/README.md

 process of installing xcode command line tools (if not already installed).
 Otherwise run `xcode-select --install`.

+## Prerequisites on Linux

+Some linux support [already in place](https://github.com/pgumeson-fabric/dotfiles/blob/main/.chezmoi.toml.tmpl#L72-L82), but not tested.

 ## Bootstrap Machine

 #### 1. First, make sure you have enabled admin privileges in Rippling